-Dallas attorney David Coale, a partner at Lynn Pinker Cox & Hurst, was in New Orleans on business when he happened upon a fortune teller’s shop in the French Quarter.
+Dallas attorney David Coale, a partner at Lynn Pinker Hurst & Schwegmann, was in New Orleans on business when he happened upon a fortune teller’s shop in the French Quarter.
 Out of curiosity, he decided to see what his future might hold.

 “I concluded that she was full of crap,” Coale says of the seer.
 “She said things like, ‘I see you are concerned about your family.’
 But I was intrigued by what she was attempting to do with the tarot cards.”
 When he got back to Dallas, he ordered a deck for himself.